fbredius/wdm-group-2/README.md

     - Where *DOMAIN* is your Windows domain.
     - *USERNAME* is your user name.
     - On Linux, run: `sudo usermod -a -G docker ${USER}`

 ___

 9. Run `gcloud auth configure-docker europe-west4-docker.pkg.dev`.
 This will register `gcloud` as the credential helper for all Google-supported Docker registries.
    See [here](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker) for more info.

 ___
 > Updating the existing cluster

 10. How to push a container to the registry:

 ### How to run

-To be added
+Make sure `kubectl` is pointing at a k8s endpiont.

+- Run `deploy-to-cluster.sh`
+- Verify everything is up by running `kubectl get pods`

 ### Architecture

 In this project we have created a microservice architecture using the SAGA Pattern, see images.
 This architecture consists of three different services: stock-, payment-, and order service.
 These services use PostgreSQL to store data and RabbitMQ to communicate with each other in an event-driven manner.

 ![Architecture of Project with Technologies used](/assets/architecture.png) **Image 1** Project Architecture